cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 An Oblivious Pseudorandom Function (OPRF) is a two-party protocol between client and server for computing a PRF, where the PRF key is held by the server and the input to the function is provided by the client.
-The client does not learn anything about the PRF other than the obtained output and the server learns nothing about the client's input or the function output.
+The client does not learn anything about the PRF other than the obtained output, and the server learns nothing about the client's input or the function output.
 This specification depends on the prime-order OPRF construction specified as `modeOPRF` (`0x00`) from Section 3.1 of {{RFC9497}}.